JFL110/gradle-multiproject-example/README.md

 - Artifact-integration tests run as part of the build using Gradle and docker
 - Java code enhancement using Lombok
 - Injecting build and Git information into artifacts using Gradle
+- Building a deployment package for AWS Elastic Beanstalk